syedhassaanahmed/syedhassaanahmed.github.io/_posts/2019-06-08-load-testing-analytical-workloads-using-kubernetes.markdown

 ![](https://www.guru99.com/images/L1.png)

-Having a load testing framework in place to simulate the above, allows us to validate the architecture before releasing it for broader consumption.
-Based on a real-life project we did with an energy company, we'll focus on concurrent load testing of queries against an analytical data store in this post.
-Even though our use-case was Time Series Analysis against [Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-explorer-overview) (*aka Kusto*), the pattern we've implemented can easily be adapted to test other types of analytical stores and queries.
+Having a load testing framework in place to simulate the above, allows us to validate the architecture before releasing it to broader audience.
+Based on a real-life project we did with an energy company, we'll focus on concurrent load testing of queries against an analytics engine in this post.
+Even though our use-case was Time Series Analysis on [Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-explorer-overview) (*aka Kusto*), the pattern we've implemented can easily be adapted to test other types of analytical stores and queries.
 The test framework we implemented had the following characteristics;

 ## Programming Language
 In order to ensure we aren't always getting in-memory cached results from the analytics engine, we wanted the queries that are executed during load test to not be static.
-Let's say for a given set of IoT sensors we'd like to fetch the average sensor value within a time range; we should be able to customize Sensor IDs and the time range for each query in the test.
+Let's say for a given set of IoT sensors we'd like to fetch the average sensor value within a time range; we should be able to "randomize" Sensor IDs and the time range for each query in the test.
 We also wanted to keep the test framework generic enough and decouple it from the actual query construction.
 The interpreted and dynamically-typed nature of Python along with the availability of client SDK for a wide variety of analytical stores, made Python an obvious choice.

 ![](https://i.pinimg.com/474x/19/89/1b/19891b1eb9c47b70b739e06b20ba83cd--computer-humor-python.jpg)